adlnet/xAPI-Android-Roses/README.md

 Each module has three slides that the user can maneuver through using the Prev/Next buttons.
 If you'd like to suspend the module just push the Suspend button.

 To begin developing and running the app, create a folder named `libs` and place it in the `src/` folder.
-After that download the latest jXAPI release (https://github.com/adlnet/jxapi/releases) and place the .jar file in the `libs/` folder.
+After that download the latest jXAPI [release](https://search.maven.org/#search%7Cga%7C1%7Cjxapi) and place the jar-with-dependencies jar in the `libs/` folder.
 Build the project and you're ready to go.